BahAilime/edtEPSI/README.md

 ### Arguments (all optional):

 - `--date=[DD/MM/YYYY]` : Day in the week you want to get the schedule for.
 If not provided, the current week is used.
+- `--week` : Number of the week you want to extract the shedule from (--date have priority).
+- `--year` : (default: current year) if you want to check a week that's not in the current year.
 - `--output` : The path to where you want to save the JSON.
 - `--username` : Your EPSI username (e.g., firstNamename.familyName).
 - `--password` : Your EPSI password.